Fustra/vote4film/README.md

 - Stop content reflow on film cards
 - Stop BBFC icon downloads redirecting
 - Replace external YouTube icon with a local SVG
+- Log more information to Sentry (if enabled)

 ### v1.5.5 - 2020-06-20